 - The curriculum provides materials that embed phenomena and problems across lessons to support student learning.
-For example, in the grade 7 lesson, "What a Glass of Water Can Contain," students consider the phenomena of aqueous solutions by engaging in video-based activities, where students have to make predictions before the video and explain and describe what happened in the video using evidence from the video to support their claims. - The materials embed opportunities for students to investigate phenomena and problems before, during, and after lessons as they construct, build, and develop their knowledge of the grade-level content.
+For example, in a grade 8 lesson, "Is Mass Conserved?" students consider the phenomena of chemical reactions by engaging in video-based activities, where students have to make predictions before the video and explain and describe what happened in the video using evidence from the video to support their claims. - In the grade 8 materials, embed opportunities for students to investigate phenomena and problems before, during, and after lessons as they construct, build, and develop their knowledge of the grade-level content.
 To further describe, a video presents an initial situation in a familiar and meaningful context and then exposes a problem or a discrepant event that students can't explain with their current ideas.
 Next, an activity about the video activates the student's prior knowledge, who also begin to share their ideas with their classmates.
 A guided inquiry-based activity challenges students' initial knowledge and conceptions and provides opportunities to resolve the puzzlements of the previous phase.
 Students investigate phenomena, discuss ideas and make connections.

-• The conceptual content developed in the previous phase and other related content are formally presented.
+• The conceptual content developed in the previous phase is formally presented, as well as other related content.
 The Elaborate phase includes a project-based activity.
 This activity requires the application of concepts, attitudes, and procedures learned by the students in the unit to solve a new problem in a new context.
 Finally, a video goes over the main concepts taught in the unit as a final revision, which is summarized in a concept map.
 A self-correcting test based on the principles of skills assessment evaluates the student's ability to apply the learned knowledge and procedures.